Five Steps for Effective Monitoring of Network Traffic

 Network traffic monitoring usually requires both real-time and historic reporting.
 Real-time reports are visual analytics to monitoring what going on with network traffic now.
 Historic reports are useful for planning, providing updates to key stakeholders, and even forensic troubleshooting of network incidents.
 More complex network environments require reporting processing at scale as network data sizes can be massive and bog down many monitoring tools not up to the task.

 Alerts, especially proactive alerts, are vital for tuning into network traffic issues that need immediate attention, separating the relevant issues from the noise.
 Increasingly, these alerts are powered by AI and machine learning so that variances in network traffic are correlated and isolated to produce meaningful alerts, a.k.a., anomaly detection.

 Step Four – Monitoring Traffic from Specific Network Manufacture

 Effectively monitoring network traffic is often dependent on the specific network monitoring equipment being used.
-As an example, companies using Cisco networking equipment and software typical need tools to monitoring them.
-These include Cisco iWAN, Cisco SD-WAN, Cisco SD-Access and Cisco DNA Center.
+As an example, companies using Cisco networking equipment and software typically need tools to monitor them.
+These include Cisco iWAN, Cisco SD-WAN, Cisco SD-Access, and Cisco DNA Center.
 While manufactures will often position their products as not requiring specialized network monitoring tools, these claims are often bounded by exceptions.
 This is further complicated as most enterprise-level companies are more often than not using equipment from different vendors.
 To truly monitor traffic from specific manufactures across your entire enterprise, you will typically need a network monitoring toolset that can ingest data from multiple vendors to see the entire network.